vmware-archive/nsxraml/md-version/nsxvapi.md

 given category and attribute has been applied.

 ### /2.0/services/policy/securitygroup/{ID}/securityactions
-Working With Security Actions Applicable on Security Groups
+Working With Security Actions Applicable on a Security Group
 ----

-* **get** *(secured)*: Retrieve all security actions applicable on a security group.

-Retrieve all security actions applicable on a security group for all ExecutionOrderCategories.
+* **get** *(secured)*: Retrieve all security actions applicable on a security group for all ExecutionOrderCategories.
 The list is sorted based on the weight of security actions in descending order.
 The **isActive** tag indicates if a securityaction will be applied (by the enforcement engine) on the